ElementAstro/atom-docs/src/content/docs/en/log/atomlog.md

 ---
-title: Logger Class Documentation
+title: Logger
-description: Detailed documentation for the Logger class in the atom::log namespace, including constructors, logging methods, configuration methods, sink management, and usage examples.
+description: Detailed for the Logger class in the atom::log namespace, including constructors, logging methods, configuration methods, sink management, and usage examples.
 ---

-# atom::log::Logger Documentation

-This document provides a detailed explanation of the `atom::log::Logger` class, its methods, and usage examples.

 ## Table of Contents